ljuvela/GELP/README.md

 ### Training from scratch

-Train the model from random initialization with the same script, just omit the `--initial_model` argument.
+Train the model from random initialization using the same script, just omit the `--initial_model` argument.
 If you'd like to experiment with the configuration, this is required.

 ```bash
 python train.py \